 The Company carries out stress and scenario testing as a part of the ORSA process, which includes stress testing and sensitivity analysis for market risk, with emphasis on interest rate risk on both impacts of potential decrease and increase of the interest rate curve by 100 basis points.
-Movements of interest rates affect both in own funds and SCR particularly in PIM modules resulting in 6-7 percentage points deviation rather symmetrically for the two scenarios.
+Movements of interest rates affect both in own funds and SCR resulting in 5-6 percentage points deviation rather symmetrically for the two scenarios

-The adverse scenario of 20% drop in equity market value will respectively decrease Own funds and partially SCR, nevertheless the impact on the Solvency position is immaterial less than 2 percentage points.
+The adverse scenario of 25% drop in equity market value will respectively decrease Own funds and partially SCR, nevertheless the impact on the Solvency position is immaterial less than 2 percentage points but also rather irrelevant for the Company as it's not exposed to direct equity investments.